elugens/hello-javascript/docs/additional-questions/regular-expressions/catastrophic-backtracking.md

 ---

-### What is catastrophic backtracking in relation to regular expressions?
+### What is the meaning of catastrophic backtracking in regular expressions?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Catastrophic backtracking is a condition that can occur if you are checking a (usually long) string against a complex regular expression.
-The problem usually occurs if something towards the end of the string causes the string to not match.
-This is common in some browsers like Firefox and can happen on the server-side as well.
-It should be noted, catastrophic backtracking is also known as a runaway regular expression.
+The problem usually occurs if something towards the end of the string causes the string not to match.
+This problem is common in some browsers like Firefox and can happen on the server-side.
+We should note that catastrophic backtracking is a runaway regular expression.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />